vinayak-mehta/nbcommands/README.md

 ## Usage

-nbcommands gives you the following commands to interact with your Jupyter notebooks without spinning up a notebook server.
+nbcommands installs the following commands which let you interact with your Jupyter notebooks without spinning up a notebook server.

 - `nbtouch`: Update the access and modification times of each Jupyter notebook to the current time.